bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

    write such a program), then the refal-machine stops with an error “recognition impossible”.
-3. The Refal-maсhine finds a function name in the program field.The function can either be written on Refal or built-in.
+3. The Refal-maсhine finds a function name in the program field.The function can either be written in Refal or built-in.
 If it is the built-in function – the refal-machine transfers control on the procedure in machine code implementing the logic of this function.
 If the function is written on Refal, the machine selects the first sentence of the function.